Russell A. Hulse

 Prize share: 1/2

 Pulsars are very compact stars that radiate radio waves with very regular variations.
 In 1974 Russell Hulse and James Taylor discovered a pulsar comprised of two stars in very close proximity that rotate around each other.
-Hulse and Taylor could demonstrate that the stars' radiation and movements correspond with Einstein's general theory of relativity.
+Hulse and Taylor could demonstrate that the stars' radiation and movements correspond with Albert Einstein's general theory of relativity.
 Among other things, this theory predicts that the pulsar would emit energy in the form of gravitational waves, which should result in slowly declining intervals.
 Taylor was able to confirm this in 1978.